-1. After closeout, if final disbursements change by \$1.00 or more from the final award amount, then the grantee should submit an "Adjustment to a Financially Closed Award" through the ACM\$ payment process.
+- 1. After closeout, if final disbursements change by \$1.00 or more from the final award amount, then the grantee should submit an "Adjustment to a Financially Closed Award" through the ACM\$ payment process. - 2.
+Grantees must liquidate all obligations incurred under their awards not later than 120 calendar days after the award end date.

-- 2. Grantees must liquidate all obligations incurred under their awards not later than 120 calendar days after the award end date. - 3.
-NSF will financially close awards 120 days after the award end date and the award will be removed from the ACM\$ payment screen for active awards.
+- 3. NSF will financially close awards 120 days after the award end date49 and the award will be removed from the ACM\$ payment screen for active awards.
 Any remaining funds that exceed the final payment amount will be deobligated from the award so the net award balance will equal total payments. - 4.
 Grantees also have the option of using ACM\$ to designate awards for financial closeout prior to NSF's regularly scheduled close out date.
 Grantees can complete that action by selecting the Final Flag on the ACM\$ payment screen.
 (Note that the flag cannot be unchecked at a later date and should typically not be used for original awards that transferred to another awardee organization).
 Selecting the Final Flag will financially close the award upon posting of the ACM\$ transaction to the NSF financial accounting system, typically overnight. - 5.
-Grantees are authorized to make upward or downward adjustments to the Federal share of costs for a financially closed award within the following time limits: - Upward adjustments may be submitted through ACM\$ for up to 15 months after the financial closeout date of the award or until the appropriated funds cancel50, whichever is earlier. - Downward adjustments may be submitted through ACM\$ until the appropriated funding for the award cancels.
+Grantees are authorized to make upward or downward adjustments to the Federal share of costs for a financially closed award within the following time limits: - Upward adjustments may be submitted through ACM\$ for up to 14 months after the financial closeout date of the award or until the appropriated funds cancel50, whichever is earlier. - Downward adjustments may be submitted through ACM\$ until the appropriated funding for the award cancels.
 The time limitation for ACM\$ downward adjustments has no effect on the requirement that the grantee return any funds due to NSF as a result of later refunds, corrections, or other transactions including final indirect cost rate adjustments.
 In cases where the award appropriation has been canceled, the grantee should return the funds associated with the downward adjustment in accordance with section D. Cash Refunds and Credits to NSF. - 6.
-NSF will notify grantees of any canceling appropriations on open awards in order for grantees to properly expend and draw down funds before the end of the fiscal year.
-See Section C. above for additional information on grant payments.
+NSF will notify grantees of any canceling appropriations on open awards in order for grantees to properly expend and draw down funds before the end of the Federal fiscal year.
+Grantees must not interpret NSF's notification of canceling appropriations as direction to draw down NSF funds for which there is no associated expenditure need.
+Grantees are reminded that "the timing and amount of advance payments must be as close and as administratively practicable to the actual disbursements..." in accordance with Chapter VIII.C.2, and that all excess funds drawn must be returned to NSF promptly.
+See section C. above for additional information on grant payments.
 If only a portion of the awarded funds are canceling, then NSF will reduce the available balance of the award.
 If all funds under the award are canceling appropriations, then NSF must financially close the award no later than September 30th regardless of the award end date.
-No extensions, requests for payment, or upward adjustments will be allowed beyond the end of the fiscal year in which the funds cancel.
-Although in this situation awards may be financially closed early, grantees will still have the full 120-day closeout period to submit final project reports in accordance with the award terms and conditions.
+No extensions, requests for payment, or upward adjustments will be allowed beyond the end of the Federal fiscal year in which the funds cancel.
+Although in this situation awards may be financially closed early, grantees will still have the full 120-day closeout period to submit final project reports in accordance with the grant terms and conditions.